pyomeca/bioptim/README.md

 ```python
 sol = ocp.solve(show_online_optim=True)
 ```
-If you feel fancy, you can even activate the only opimization graphs!
+If you feel fancy, you can even activate the only optimization graphs!
-However, for such easy problem, `Ipopt` won't leave you the time to appreciate the update realtime updates of the graph...
+However, for such an easy problem, `Ipopt` won't leave you the time to appreciate the update realtime updates of the graph...
 That's it!

 ## Show the results
-If you want to have a look at the animated data, `bioptim` has an interface to `bioviz` which is designed to vizualize bioMod files.
+If you want to have a look at the animated data, `bioptim` has an interface to `bioviz` which is designed to visualize bioMod files.
 For that, simple call the `animate()` method of a `ShowData` class as such:
 ```python
 ShowResult(ocp, sol).animate()